 - Martin Smith's (before he started calling himself Martin Cruz Smith) The Indians Won mixes this with The Disunited States Of America.
 The no-long contiguous US has an independent Indian Nation separating its two sections, but the Philippines and other Pacific islands, and possibly South Korea, are states.

-- 1984: in-universe, Goldstein's Book states that the superstate of Oceania, one of only three world powers, came about in the late 1940s when the United States merges with the British Empire.
+- Nineteen Eighty-Four: Zigzagged.
+In-universe, Goldstein's Book states that the superstate of Oceania, one of only three world powers, came about in the late 1940s when the United States merges with the British Empire.
 Of course, this is presumably before the Revolution.
-Oceania is not a continuation of the United States, and there is no indication that the Americas are more important than Britain, even though the latter's name has been changed to "Airstrip One".
-The Party's official ideology is called IngSoc in New Speak, or English Socialism in Oldspeak (English).
-And while there are references to America on a couple occasions (mainly the bit with the photo of three Inner Party members from New York), Oceania has no actual capital aside from a number of regional headquarters, and it's mentioned that it is specifically designed in such a way that no one place is considered the 'center' in order to prevent the perception that any given area is under foreign domination.
+Oceania is officially not a continuation of the United States, and there is no indication that the Americas are more important than Britain, even though the latter's name has been changed to "Airstrip One".
+The Party's official ideology is called IngSoc in Newspeak, or English Socialism in Oldspeak (English).
+And while there are references to America on a couple occasions (mainly the bit with the photo of three Inner Party members from New York), Oceania doesn't seem to have a capital aside from some regional headquarters, and it's mentioned that it is specifically designed in such a way that no one place is considered the 'center' in order to prevent the perception that any given area is under foreign domination.
 However, the currency in Airstrip One is dollars and cents, and Oceania's anthem, Oceania 'Tis for Thee is a parody of an American patriotic song, My Country, 'Tis of Thee (itself the American lyrics to God Save The King).
 However, due to the state of information in the story, it is possible that Oceania is the entire world, and that the other superpowers are fictional, Oceania is only the former United Kingdom and it is like a quasi-North Korean state, or some other possibility.